Seminars of the People's Academy

 Unilateral coercive measures and their illegality

-Seminar B: The Illegality of Unilateral Coercive Measures will take place on Thursday, March 21, 2024.
-Click here to register.
+Seminar B: The Illegality of Unilateral Coercive Measures took place on Thursday, March 21, 2024.
+Click here to watch the videos and download resources.

 Faculty for Seminar B: